Commercial Painting and Epoxy Flooring Contractors in Chester, PA

 The head offices of a major economics research and analytics firm, a division of a major food company that specializes in single-serve coffee and hot drinks, are also located in West Chester, PA, and utilize the services of commercial office painting and decorative epoxy flooring.

 OTHER MAJOR CORPORATIONS AND FACILITIES IN CHESTER COUNTY, PA

 The headquarters and broadcast studio for a major home shopping television channel is in West Chester, PA.
 It has the second-highest revenue of any television network – the highest of any shopping channel – and made almost $8 billion in revenue in 2010.

-The energy industry also has a footprint in Chester County and industrial painting.
-Chester County is home to the headquarters of a major electricity delivery grid, which has operations in 13 states.
+The energy industry also has a footprint in Chester County, being the home to the headquarters of a major electricity delivery grid, which has operations in 13 states.
 This company is located in Valley Forge, PA.

 Another of the largest employers in Chester County is a well-known company that makes car seats and other baby and child products.
-It was founded in Philadelphia, but is now part of a larger parent company and epoxy flooring that is based elsewhere.
+It was founded in Philadelphia, but is now part of a larger parent company that is based elsewhere.

 Chester County is also home to Valley Forge and much of the Valley Forge National Historical Park, as well as three state parks.
-Valley Forge is a popular tourist destination for commercial painters that contain a historical recreation of the Revolutionary War era encampment and epoxy flooring recreational facilities.
+Valley Forge is a popular tourist destination that contains a historical recreation of the Revolutionary War era encampment recreational facilities.